History MPhil/PhD - 2020 Entry

 Full time 36/24 Month(s)

 The Department has a lively and cosmopolitan postgraduate research community and we aim to help you to become a first class researcher and scholar.
 We accept applications for a wide range of proposals and offer expert supervision from staff within the Department and, where necessary, through close relationships with other departments or colleagues in North Western institutions as part of the ESRC and AHRC doctoral training partnerships.
 Typically, a good proportion of our students will hold ESRC, AHRC, Faculty or Departmental scholarships, with a number also accessing funding from other Lancaster University or external sources.

-Potential applicants are invited to contact Rebecca Sheppard (email; firstname.lastname@example.org).
+Potential applicants with further questions are invited to contact Rebecca Sheppard (email; firstname.lastname@example.org).

 The University will not increase the Tuition Fee you are charged during the course of an academic year.